ahmadamjadd/CS112-Assignments/README.md

 - Output the result to a file (`result_addition.txt`) with relevant details.
 - Display additional information: file name, number of polynomials, number of variables, non-zero values count, data structure used, and time taken for addition.
 - Avoid using built-in functions, implementing custom logic for reading, displaying, and adding polynomials.

 ---

+## About the Repository

+These assignments demonstrate fundamental and advanced OOP principles in C++.
+Each assignment explores practical applications of OOP concepts such as structure usage, composition, class-based game development, custom data structures, and operator overloading, providing a comprehensive understanding of C++ and OOP.

+---